Toothache (Pulpitis) in Children

 - Flosses daily

 - Sees the dentist regularly.
 The dentist can find and treat cavities early before they cause damage to the pulp.
-He or she can also give treatments to stop cavities from happening.
+They can also give treatments to stop cavities from happening.

 - Eats healthy foods, limiting those high in sugar and starch